smXplorer/AlliGator/docs/source/alligator-notebook-window.rst

 The Notebook is backed-up at regular intervals, as indicated in the bottom message box.
-The backup file can be found in the ``C:\Users\Username\AppData\Local\Temp`` folder, where ``Username`` is the Windows login.
-Note that this folder might be set to invisble by default [#f1]_.
+The backup file can be found in the ``C:\Users\Username\AppData\Local\Temp`` folder, where ``Username`` is the Windows login name.
+Note that this folder might be set to be invisible by default [#f1]_.

 The file name is of the form ``~AlliGator Notebook ProcessID.rtf``, where ``ProcessID`` is the ID number of the ``AlliGator.exe`` process as found in the Task Manager.
 This means that when two AlliGator copies are running, their